JohnnyRouddro/TabPad/README.md

     sudo apt install python3-pyqt5 xdotool python3-evdev xinput

 # Running TabPad
 Edit `TabPadConfig.py` file and enter your touch panel name (can be found out by running xinput command).
+Once you have done that, run the command below.

     sudo python3 TabPad.py